SebastienGllmt/sebastiengllmt.github.io/index.md

 # Content

-I try to create a lot of content for the Cardano Ecosystem.
+I create technical content for the Cardano ecosystem

 I upload to the Emurgo channel on [Youtube](https://www.youtube.com/channel/UCgFQ0hHuPO1QDcyP6t9KZTQ) and also have some content on my [personal channel](https://www.youtube.com/c/SebastienGuillemot)